Notice to All Students

 See the list below of the disclosures that postsecondary institutions may make without consent:

-- To other school officials, including teachers, within the university whom the school has determined to have legitimate educational interests.
-This includes contractors, consultants, volunteers or other parties to whom the school has outsourced institutional services or functions, provided that the conditions listed in §99.31(a)(1)(i)(B)(1) - (a)(1)(i)(B)(2) are met. (§99.31(a)(1))
+- To other university officials, including instructors, within the university whom the university has determined to have legitimate educational interests.
+This includes contractors, consultants, volunteers or other parties to whom the university has outsourced institutional services or functions, provided that the conditions listed in §99.31(a)(1)(i)(B)(1) - (a)(1)(i)(B)(2) are met. (§99.31(a)(1))